anna-cole/pokemon-cards/README.md

 ```bash
 npm install -g json-server
 ```
-Then, run the below to start the server:
+Then, run the below in the terminal to start the server:

 ```bash
 json-server --watch db.json